Damien Harris Player Prop Bets for NFL Week 7 | New England vs. New York 10/24/2021

 Matchup vs. New York

-- In one of four games versus the Jets Harris has run for a touchdown.
-But he did not have multiple TDs in that game.
+- Harris, in four matchups versus the Jets, has run for a TD once, but not more than one in a single contest.

 - Harris will go up against a Jets squad that allows 123.4 rushing yards per game and is the NFL's 21st-ranked rush defense.